-The Keynote is a FREE to view.
-NO registration required.
+The Keynote is FREE to attend NO registration required.

 Back to Basics

 The Long History of Water in the Northern Lakes Region

 As the glaciers receded from this area, irregular topography, abundant precipitation, and a high water table formed the many lakes that we enjoy.
 The lake basins had different origins, which produced lakes of varying depths and shapes.
 We will explore those origins, the history of lake-level change over the past 10,000 years, as well as the current pressures on water resources today.
 We will touch on the human occupation of the region and the Indigenous cultures with whom we continue to share this precious resource.